 Your Journey with us began the moment you made the choice to seek a career with Banner Health.
 Whether you are just beginning your career, or your Journey has spanned 30 years, Banner's employer commitment is: "We'll help make a difference in your life and career, so you can make a difference in the lives of others."

-We have full-time day & night shifts available working three 12-hour shifts 7:00 - 7:30.
+We have both full-time night and day shifts available; 36 hrs/week, with the opportunity working three 12/hour shifts 7:00 - 7:30.
 You will also have the opportunity utilize our self-scheduling tool for shift and weekend coverage.
 Enjoy an 18%-night shift differential and a flat rate $3/hour weekend shift differential.